John Lithgow: Satirical works and political portrayals

-In June 2019, Lithgow portrayed Donald Trump in "The Investigation: A Search for Truth in Ten Acts", a live reading of special counsel Robert Mueller's report on Trump's 2016 presidential campaign.
-Staged on the altar of New York City's Riverside Church, the reading was created by playwright Robert Schenkkan and narrated by Annette Bening.
-It also featured Kevin Kline as Mueller, Joel Grey as Jeff Sessions, Jason Alexander as Chris Christie and Alfre Woodard as Hope Hicks.

-He also portrayed Rudy Giuliani in a series of skits on the Late Show with Stephen Colbert.
+In June 2019, Lithgow portrayed Donald Trump in The Investigation: A Search for the Truth in Ten Acts, a live reading of special counsel Robert Mueller's report on Trump's 2016 presidential campaign.
+Staged on the altar of New York City's Riverside Church in Manhattan, the reading was created by playwright Robert Schenkkan and narrated by Annette Bening.
+The production featured Kevin Kline as Mueller, Joel Grey as Jeff Sessions, Jason Alexander as Chris Christie, and Alfre Woodard as Hope Hicks.
+He also portrayed Rudy Giuliani in a series of skits on The Late Show with Stephen Colbert.

-Trump poetry books

 In October 2019, Lithgow published Dumpty: The Age of Trump in Verse, a book of poems and illustrations.
-The project originated when Lithgow was asked to perform a Gilbert and Sullivan-style song he wrote about Michael Flynn.
-The book charted at number three on the New York Times hardcover nonfiction bestsellers in its first week.
-A follow-up book title Trumpty Dumpty Wanted a Crown was released on September 29, 2020, by Chronicle Books.
+The project originated when Lithgow was asked to perform a Gilbert and Sullivan–style song he wrote about Michael Flynn.
+The book charted at number three on The New York Times hardcover nonfiction bestsellers in its first week.

-Voiceover work
+A follow-up book entitled Trumpty Dumpty Wanted a Crown was released on September 29, 2020, by Chronicle Books.
 Lithgow contributed voiceover work for the audio book version of A Day in the Life of Marlon Bundo, a 2018 children's book written by Jill Twiss, a comedy writer for HBO's television show Last Week Tonight with John Oliver.
-The book is a loose parody of Marlon Bundo's A Day in the Life of the Vice President, a children's book written by then-Vice President of the United States Mike Pence's daughter Charlotte Pence and illustrated by his wife Karen Pence.
+The book is a loose parody of Marlon Bundo's A Day in the Life of the Vice President, a children's book written by Charlotte Pence, the daughter of then–Vice President of the United States Mike Pence, and illustrated by her mother, Karen Pence.